Yurasb/test_automation/README.md

  > sudo apt-get install allure-commandline

+ If you want to run tests with `tox` you may need to install it at first:
+> sudo pip install tox

 ### configuration
 Open config.yaml and add platform, browser and its version, e.g.:
 > platform:  Windows 7